 The gently-fuming, volcanic island, Volcano, is a real stinker!
 Literally!
 It’s only 12 miles from the port of Milazzo and what hits you is it’s beauty and putrid smell!
 The sulphur stench here is quite strong and oozes out of the cracks in the ground.
 But don’t worry.
 Volcano last erupted in 1888.
 If you are looking to laze around in therapeutic mud baths and hot, bubbly, sulphur steams, this will be right up your alley!

 The island of Salina is a very green gem with a nature preserve dedicated to preserving two volcanos covered by heavy brush: Fossa del Felci and Monte Pirri.
 It’s also the place where segments of the movie, “Il Postino,” starring Neapolitan actor, Massimo Troisi, were filmed.
 This island is big on capers and if you are there in June, you will happen upon the Caper Festival.
 They also produce a lot of salt!
 Just think of the word, saline.
 And a great place to base yourself on Salina is the Hotel Principe di Salina.
 Super sweet family-run hotel where you’ll feel right at home.

 From Lipari, Panarea island is the first stop on this day trip.
 Panarea is quite small with nearly 300 residents and is the second smallest of the eight Aeolian islands.
 In 2011, W magazine described it as, “the epicenter of the chicest summer scene in the Mediterranean.”
 Quite a notably feat!
 It’s frequented by a variety of celebrities who more than likely landed there via helicopter on Air Panarea for romantic escapes and yachting excursions.
 It’s small, quiet, chic, with a few boutique shops and is full of low-key charm.
 Think Capri, but a little further out and less crowded.

-Visiting Stromboli Island
+Stromboli Island Visit

 Stromboli Island is for the thrill-seeker.
 It’s the most dramatic of the Aeolian islands because of it’s well-known volcano that’s been active for 100,000 years.
 When you near Stromboli via boat, you cannot imagine that there is an active volcano just on the other side of the island.
 As I landed at the port of Stromboli, I wondered how the 500 or so inhabitants of the island felt knowing their entire existence could be blown away in an instance.
 I guess since Stromboli lets off steam all the time, the chances of a huge eruption are low, but nothing like living on the edge…literally.